The stunning Dottie Champagne is serving glamourous eleganza in this week’s Dolly Shots Photoset!

-Photos by Dolly Shots Photography with assistance from Zach Garand
+Photos by Dolly Shots Photography with assistance from Kate Garand

 I had the pleasure of photographing the glamourous burlesque beauty Victoria Vermouth on her recent trip to Toronto.
 Victoria is an Ottawa sensation mixing her Vintage aesthetic with a Rock n Roll edge.
 This gal can not only dance but she can sing too!
 You can catch Victoria Vermouth at the end of October at the Montreal Burlesque Festival.